YSB Mental Health

 This academic and clinical support program is designed to help francophone youth return to a regular academic program following their expulsion or long-term suspension from school.

-Wraparound helps families and individuals up to the age of 20 to create a team of friends, community members and professionals to support them in dealing with complex problems.
+Wraparound is for families and guardians with youth aged 12 to 18 years old.
+Wraparound helps families by helping to create a team of friends, community members and professionals that will support them in dealing with complex problems.